-In the case of double-ended substations, all main and secondary feeder breakers must be draw-out power type.
-Breakers with solid state trip units should have modbus communications allowing the trip units to be remotely monitored via the AMS system.
+In the case of double-ended substations, all main and secondary feeder breakers must be drawout power type.
+Breakers with solid state trip units must have modbus communications allowing the trip units to be remotely monitored via the AMS system.